 How the DiversCity mentoring scheme works……

-To take part in this mentoring scheme, you will need to attend the day long DiversCity in Law event in December.
-To apply for the event please email email@example.com
+To take part in this mentoring scheme, you will need to attend the day long DiversCity in Law event in November.
+To apply for the event please click here if you have any questions regarding the event please email email@example.com

 At the event you will gain a better understanding of the legal sector and what it’s like to be LGBT in the city, which will help you with working out what sort of mentoring support you’d value.